Love Life (2022 film)

-Love Life (stylized as LOVE LIFE) is a 2022 Japanese–French drama film written and directed by Koji Fukada.
-Set in contemporary Japan, the film is inspired by a song of the same name by musician Akiko Yano, originally released on the album of the same name in 1991.
+Love Life is a 2022 drama film written and directed by Koji Fukada.
+Set in contemporary Japan, the film is inspired by the 1991 song "Love Life" by Akiko Yano, originally released on the album of the same name in 1991.
 In 2000, the singer Hitomi had released an eponym album on AvexTrax records.
 It revolves around Taeko and her husband Jiro facing "love" and "life".

 The film was selected 'In competition' section of 79th Venice International Film Festival, where it competed for Golden Lion award and had its premiere on 5 September 2022.

 Synopsis

 The film follows a married woman, Taeko, who lives happily with her husband, Jiro.
 She decides to care for long-lost Park, father of her son Keita, when Park reappears deaf, ill, and homeless.